OpenFn/docs/docs/jobs/errors.md

 ### 3: Failed to start

-Exit code `3` means the run could not be started due to an Erlang error (could relate to network traffic, but very rare as an error _before_ the run is started will be retried from Redis with an exponential backoff for a very long time)
+Exit code `3` means the run could not be started due to an Erlang error.
+This could relate to network traffic, but very rare as an error which takes place _before_ the run is started will be retried—with an exponential backoff—for a very long time.

 ### 4: The NodeVM is unresponsive